 For use in aeronautics collision avoidance, satellite, automotive, and research applications

-Available for licensing, these terrain-mapping algorithms are designed to be easily integrated into an aircraft's existing onboard computing environment or into an electronic flight bag (EFB) or mobile device application.
+These terrain-mapping algorithms—which received an honorable mention for the NASA Invention of the Year Award—are designed to be easily integrated into an aircraft's existing onboard computing environment or into an electronic flight bag (EFB) or mobile device application.
 In addition to its use within next-generation collision avoidance systems, the software can be adapted for use in a wide variety of applications, including aerospace satellites, automobiles, scientific research, marine charting systems, and medical devices.

 - Efficient: Provides very high encoding process ratios (5,000:1 in some configurations) and rapid, high-performance down sampling in ultrafast, real-time, constrained-computing environments

 - Powerful: Integrates more than 250 billion separate pieces of terrain information into a single digital terrain map

 - Improved Imaging: Features images that are 1,000 times more detailed with 2 to 3 times more fidelity when compared with current aircraft mapping systems

 - Accurate: Features spatially controlled allowable-error induction (vertical and horizontal) in several independent regions

 - Portable: Works on mobile devices or EFB applications, making it usable for the general aviation community

 - Affordable and accessible: Enables implementation on existing aircraft systems, offering industry standard C, C++ code base and map formats

 - Military and civil aeronautics (collision avoidance, aerial firefighting, crop dusting)